 3. What Is the Content of Game Thinking?

-Game thinking is a new way to perceive business, emphasizing dynamic value creation, people's roles, and the continuous evolution of the game space.
-The content is still developing, but its core elements can already be outlined:
+Game-based thinking (BAAG) is a new way to understand business.
+It emphasizes dynamic value creation, human roles, and the constant evolution of the game space.
+While the model is still evolving, its core elements are already clear.

 -

-Individuals, teams, leadership, and customers are active players.
+Individuals, teams, management, and customers are active players.

 -